Payum/Payum/docs/gateways/middleware.md

 Call `$next` to continue.
 Return without calling it and the handler never runs, which is how a guard or a cache would work.
 Wrap it in `try`/`finally` for anything that has to happen even when the handler throws.

+If you only want to watch — audit trails, receipts, analytics, your own outbound webhooks — listen to an [event](../events.md) instead.
+Middleware is for the concerns that need to change what happens.

 `$next` takes a command and a context, so middleware can pass different ones on — a command is immutable, so this is how you would amend one.

 ### Registering it